Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Conclusion

+To the best of our knowledge, all previously known proofs of non-soficness for multi-dimension effective shifts (including the one proposed in \cite{pavlov}) can be reformulated in terms of union-increasing chains of extender sets, as proposed in \cite{kass-madden}.
+Therefore, these proofs can be rephrased in terms of ordered epitomes with the plain Kolmogorov complexity, as we explained in Section~\ref{s:km}.
+The technique of epitomes becomes more powerful if we use resource-bounded Kolmogorov complexity; in particular, it allows to handle shifts with sub-exponential block complexity.
+So it seems that Kolmogorov complexity helps to capture substantial properties that are \emph{necessary} for soficness.
+It would be interesting to adapt the technique of resource-bounded Kolmogorov complexity to reveal properties that are \emph{sufficient} for a shift to be sofic.

-\begin{problem} Is there any \emph{sufficient} condition of soficness for effective shifts that can be formulated in terms of resource-bounded Kolmogorov complexity? \end{problem}
+\begin{problem*} Find {sufficient} conditions of soficness that can be formulated in terms of resource-bounded Kolmogorov complexity. \end{problem*}

-\begin{problem} The shift in Example~\ref{ex:3} has positive entropy, and in the argument discussed above we could employ the definition of uniformly computable \textup(but not exp-time computable\textup) ordered epitomes.
-It would be interesting to suggest a natural example of an effective \textup(but non-sofic\textup) shift where the technique of \emph{exp-time computable} ordered epitomes is valid while \emph{uniformly computable but not exp-time computable} ordered epitomes do not apply. \end{problem}

-\paragraph{Acknowledgments.} We are indebted to Bruno Durand, Alexander Shen, and Ilkka T\"orm\"a for fruitful discussions.
+\paragraph{Acknowledgments} We thank Bruno Durand, Alexander Shen, and Ilkka T\"orm\"a for fruitful discussions.
 We are grateful to Pierre Guillon and Emmanuel Jeandel for motivating comments.
-We also thank the anonymous referees of STACS~2019 for many valuable comments.
+We also thank the anonymous referees of STACS~2019 and JCSS for many insightful comments.

+In the source of Fig.~\ref{f:sft2sofic} we use a Tikz code based on examples by Marco Miani on \texttt{texample.net} and Martin Wegmann on \texttt{en.wikipedia.org/wiki/PGF/TikZ}.